SRombauts/UEPlasticPlugin/README.md

 ### Status

-Beta version 0.9.7 2017/02/18 for UE4.15 :
+Beta version 0.9.8 2017/04/26 for UE4.15 :
 - Windows only
-- infrastructure : connect (cm version & cm status, optionnal configuration of the cli executable path)
+- manage connection to the server
-- show current branch name in status text
+- show current branch name and CL in status text
 - display status icons to show controled/checked-out/added/deleted/private/changed/ignored files
-- display locked files
+- display locked files, and by who
 - add, duplicate a file
 - move/rename a file or a folder
-- revert modifications of a file
+- revert modifications of a file (works best with the "Content Hot-Reload" option since UE4.15)
 - checkin a set of files with a multiline UTF-8 comment
 - migrate (copy) an asset between two projects if both are using Plastic SCM
 - delete file (but no way to checkin them, see known issues bellow)